 How to Improve Your Recruitment Cycle

-We are breaking down the 3 business cycles that make up staffing and recruitment firms and showing you how to optimize each cycle with automations at every step of the process.
+We are breaking down the 3 business cycles that make up recruitment agencies and showing you how to optimise each cycle with automations at every step of the process.
 Additionally, we will be showing you how to connect these cycles as a part of your overall business strategy.

 What is the Recruitment Cycle?

 “The specific process and steps a recruiter takes to understand and promote a client’s job order, source and vet candidates, and get the best fit candidate hired.”

 But, your recruitment cycle is a little more complicated than posting a job, submitting a couple of candidates to your client, and then responding with “OMG, that candidate is perfect, hire him today!”

 It might happen sometimes, but typically recruiting processes require a bit more planning… and might we suggest automation?

 Let’s break down the recruitment cycle and see where we can automate steps in the process and save your recruiters time.